PratamaAgung/docker-session/README.md

 # docker-session
 This repository is intended for sharing session about docker

+## Recommended tools
+We can play with docker tools using its online labs.
+It can avoid the time and cumbersome of installing docker on your local machine.
+This is the steps required to access the labs:
+1. Create your Docker Hub user at https://hub.docker.com/,
+2. You can access the labs at https://labs.play-with-docker.com/.
+Use your Docker Hub user to login

 ## List of useful command
 - `docker images`: List all the images available in the local repository
 - `docker ps`: List all running containers